SymfonyCasts/verify-email-bundle/README.md

 # VerifyEmailBundle: Love Confirming Emails

-Don't know if your user's have a valid email address?
+Don't know if your users have a valid email address?
 The VerifyEmailBundle can help!

 VerifyEmailBundle generates - and validates - a secure, signed URL